Techtonica/curriculum/jquery/jquery.md

 4. Create a file called `index.html`.
 It should automatically appear in the left sidebar in Atom as an editable file.

 5. Read [this example code](https://github.com/Techtonica/curriculum/blob/master/jquery/jquery-programming-fundamentals/index.html) and talk through it with your pair partner.
 Once you understand what it does, copy it into `index.html` and save the file.

+6. Open `index.html` in a new Chrome tab.
+What do you see?
+Is this what you expected, based on the code you read?

+7. Create a new directory called `static`.
+Navigate to `static`.
+(Remember that all CSS and JS files go in this `static` folder.)

+8. Create a new directory called `js`.
+Navigate to `js`.

+9. Create a file in the `js` directory called `script.js`.
+It should automatically appear in the left sidebar in Atom as an editable file.

+10. Read [this example code](https://github.com/Techtonica/curriculum/blob/master/jquery/jquery-programming-fundamentals/static/js/myScript.js) and talk through it with your pair partner.
+Once you understand what it does, copy it into `script.js` and save the file.

+11. Refresh the Chrome tab that is currently rendering `index.html`.
+What happens?
+What do you see?
+What are you now able to do?

 - Add the ability to change a paragraph's font size when it is clicked.
 - Add the ability to change an element's color when you hover over it with your mouse.